George Bell Productions, Ltd.

 (4) personally perform all work required to complete the course.

-Each course is $55.00 per person for courses offered via Zoom, and student materials are emailed with a link to join the Zoom meeting.
+Unless marketed/advertised otherwise, each course is $59.00 per person for courses offered via Zoom, and student materials are emailed with a link to join the Zoom meeting.

 Registration, Enrollment, and Conduct